90 Day Parts Warranty Guarantee

 We’ll Buy What You’ve Got

 Anyone seeking an affordable replacement car that runs should see what we have in our inventory.
 Buying a temporary vehicle that is both sturdy and reliable is a great, often underutilized alternative to paying a mechanic multiple thousands of dollars to simply place a Band-Aid on your already doomed car, truck, or SUV!
-Better yet—we’ll give you great price for your running or non-running car with engine problems.
+Better yet—we’ll give you a great price for your running or non-running car with engine problems.

 Think You Can Fix It?
 We’ve Got Engine Parts!

-Many people with some level of automotive knowledge also choose to fix up their vehicle themselves.
+Many people with some level of automotive knowledge also choose to fix up their vehicles themselves.
 If you can do it, this is a fantastic way to save money; especially if you know where to find discount auto salvage parts at unbeatable prices.
 If you are an amateur mechanic, car enthusiast, or simply love messing around with cars, come check out our salvage yard!

-We have parts for almost any popular make and model, and will help you navigate through our inventory so that you can find whatever it is you may need.
+We have parts for almost any popular make and model and will help you navigate through our inventory so that you can find whatever it is you may need.
 We even do used windshield glass for those experiencing nothing more than a cracked front window!